 As a result of the last Management Review (2020), all PCT processes were reviewed, and the Institutional Strategy Department worked on drafting new flowcharts for all RO, ISA and IPEA processes.
-This activity lead to the development of a PCT improvement plan, where several opportunities for improvement were identified and for which action plans were generated.
-The implementing due date is April 2021.
+This activity led to the development of a PCT improvement plan, where several opportunities for improvement were identified and for which action plans were generated.
+The plan was implemented in april 2021.